-Michael L. Spekter
+Michael L. Spekter: In Memoriam

 Prior to entering private practice, Mr. Spekter was one of the original senior prosecuting attorneys for the U.S. Office of Special Counsel, and litigated numerous seminal federal whistleblower retaliation and Hatch Act cases in the federal government.
 He has also successfully litigated numerous DC Whistleblower cases.

 Mr. Spekter began his legal career in Arizona as a Pima County Public Defender, in Tucson Arizona.
-He is a member of the bars of Arizona, Maryland and the District of Columbia, the companion Federal Courts and the U.S. Supreme Court.
+He was a member of the bars of Arizona, Maryland and the District of Columbia, the companion Federal Courts and the U.S. Supreme Court.

 - Temple University School of Law, Philadelphia, Pennsylvania